Sudbury man returns from Louisiana after working to restore hydro service following Hurricane Laura

 Dylan Rouleau is Powerline Technician who recently returned from Lake Charles, LA says close to half a million people were with left without power for days, if not weeks, before restoration efforts were able to start returning hydro services.
 (Supplied photo)

 As Hurricane Delta moves across the Louisiana coastline, CTV News speaks with a man born and raised in Sudbury, Ont., who was one of 16,000 linemen working to restore hydro service throughout the state after it was devastated by Hurricane Laura just six weeks ago.

 Dylan Rouleau, 31, was born-and-raised in Sudbury, Ont., and is a graduate of the Powerline Technician program at Cambrian College.

 Rouleau now works for one of the few companies in Canada hired to restore hydro service as part of disaster relief efforts in the United States.

 After Hurricane Laura swept through the state of Louisiana on Aug.
-29, he was called in to work on a team made up of 16,000 linemen from across the United Sates helping the restoration efforts.
+29, he was called in to work on a large recovery-team from across the North America helping with the restoration efforts.

 Those efforts include everything from repairing damaged infrastructure to rebuilding it completely.

-Rouleau’s team traveled more than three days to reach the city of Lake Charles, La., which was one of the hardest hit areas in the state.
+Rouleau’s crew traveled more than three days to reach the city of Lake Charles, La., which was one of the hardest hit areas in the state.